Sales Tax Exemption for Church Construction Projects: Understanding Contractor and Supplier Responsibilities

-Background.
-In many states, sales of construction materials by suppliers to contractors are exempt from sales tax if the contractor uses the materials on a church construction project.
-To qualify for the exemption, a contractor ordinarily must obtain an exemption certificate or number from the church that is presented to the supplier.
+In many states, sales of construction materials to contractors are exempt from sales tax if the materials are used in church construction projects.
+To qualify, contractors typically must obtain an exemption certificate or number from the church and present it to the supplier.

 Richard R. Hammar is an attorney, CPA and author specializing in legal and tax issues for churches and clergy.